Dependent Care FSAs: Saving money on child care

 There are rules surrounding the qualification for this tax credit.
 In general, if you or your family earns more than $43,000 per year you may save more money with an FSA than with the child tax credit.

 The more you earn, the more likely a dependent care FSA makes sense as a way to save on the taxes you will have to pay.

 Low-income earners and their families may benefit more from the tax credit.
 And some people can actually take advantage of both an FSA and the tax credit.
 But keep in mind you can’t use the same expenses for both tax breaks.

-You can read more about the child tax credit and changes to the credit based on the Tax Cuts and Jobs Act here.
+Read more about the child tax credit and changes to the credit based on the Tax Cuts and Jobs Act.

 Discuss your options with your tax professional.
 Or try out calculators like these from Payflex to help determine what option might save you more money.